The Perfect Medium-Rare Steak: A Step-by-Step Guide

 It's the perfect choice for a special occasion, a romantic dinner, or even a casual weeknight dinner when you're feeling fancy.
 Honestly, if you're looking for the most decadent steak experience, the ribeye is the way to go.

-1.2: New York Strip: Lean and Mean
+1.2: new york strip: Lean and Mean

 The New York Strip is a leaner cut than the ribeye, with a distinct rectangular shape.
 It's known for its tender texture, rich flavour, and a hint of sweetness that sets it apart from other cuts.
 It's a great option for those who prefer a less fatty steak but still want that satisfying beefy flavour.